 Today we are going to bake Banana Cupcakes.
-This recipe is the first video tutorial how to cook and bake at home with Ploy’s Kitchen.
+This recipe was the first video tutorial how to cook and bake at home with Ploy’s Kitchen.
 Ploy’s Kitchen also has a new recipe related to Banana, Mini Banana Bread Loaves.
 Learn how to make Mini Banana Bread Loaves on Ploy’s Kitchen Channel on YouTube.

 Ingredients of Banana Cupcakes: